|Colors:||Snow Lynx, Snow Mink, and Snow Sepia|

 Many owners of Snow Bengals decide to keep them as primarily indoor cats.
-These are a rare and sought-after breed, especially with their eye-catching pale coats, and some people won’t think twice about taking a friendly Snow Bengal that happens to be outside.
+They are a rare and sought-after breed, especially with their eye-catching pale coats, and some people won’t think twice about stealing a friendly Snow Bengal that happens to be outside.

-They will love the challenge of food puzzles and games of hide and seek and having plenty of toys to fetch.
+They love the challenge of food puzzles, hide-and-seek games, and having plenty of toys to fetch.
 These intelligent cats benefit from positive reinforcement techniques and will soon learn to perform commands for food!

-Snow Bengals have a short and dense coat that doesn’t need much maintenance at all.
+The Snow Bengal has a short and dense coat that doesn’t need much maintenance at all.
 A quick weekly groom will be all they need to stay looking sleek.

 While Snow Bengals love playing in water, they rarely need a bath.
-It’s a good idea to brush your cat’s teeth regularly to help prevent periodontal disease.
+To maintain its dental health, it’s a good idea to brush your cat’s teeth regularly to help prevent periodontal disease.

 Health and Conditions 🏥

-Snow Bengal cats can suffer from a variety of different inherited health conditions.
+Snow Bengal cats can suffer from various inherited health conditions.
 While they’re usually healthy, it’s worth asking the breeder to discuss these conditions with you in more detail.
 They may carry out health tests on the parent cats and should be happy to share the results with you.

 Male vs. Female

-Snow Bengals are eye-catching and will soon have your whole family under their spell if you decide to bring one of these adorable kittens home.
-They might look incredible, but they’re a high-maintenance cat breed in terms of the amount of attention that they need from their owner.
+Snow Bengals are eye-catching felines that will soon have your whole family under their spell if you decide to bring one of the adorable kittens home.
+They might look incredible, but they’re a high-maintenance cat breed in terms of the amount of attention that they need from their owners.
 You need to be 100% sure that you can provide what a Snow Bengal needs before you make that commitment.